mgutz/dat/README.md

 *   Performant

-    -   `dat` can interpolates queries locally before sending to server which can speed things up
+    -   ordinal placeholder logic has been optimized to be nearly as fast as `?` placeholders
-    -   ordinal placeholder logic has been optimized to be almost as fast as `?` placeholders
+    -   `dat` can interpolate queries locally before sending to server which can speed things up

 ## Getting Started